Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedures and screens that were current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

-In addition to the credentials settings in the *Payments* module, the same data is required in the Adyen&trade; backend to ensure a smooth data transfer.
-Note that once you have saved the credentials in Adyen&trade; or the *Payments* module, you can no longer copy them to specify them on the other side of the connection.
+In addition to the credentials settings in the Adyen&trade; backend, the same data is required in the *Payments* module to ensure a smooth data transfer.
+Note that once you have saved the credentials in Adyen&trade; or the *Payments* module, you can no longer copy them in order to specify them on the other side of the connection.
 Therefore, we recommend to enter the connection data in parallel, which means alternately in the *Payments* module and in the Adyen&trade; backend.
 Alternatively, you can cache the credentials in a file.
-For detailed information, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).
+For detailed information on the Payments settings, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

 Note the following: